Cognirush-Labs-LLP/icompress-win/README.md

 ## 🔧 Features

 - Compress multiple folders and files in one go (including optional subfolders)
-- Seamless Windows Explorer integration via the "Send To" menu
+- Seamless Windows Explorer integration via the "Send To" menu (enabled if application is launched atleast once)
 - Advanced metadata copy settings (EXIF, XMP, IPTC) with filtering (e.g., strip GPS, serial numbers)
 - Full support for **Animated Images** (GIF, PNG, WebP)
 - Output to modern formats like **WebP** and **AVIF**